LynLynHol/alx-system_engineering-devops/0x00-shell_basics/README.md

 y
-script that creates a directory in the /tmp/ director y move file betty from /tmp/ to /tmp/my firstdirectory
+script that creates a directory in the /tmp/ director y move file betty from /tmp/ to /tmp/my firstdirector y remove the file betty from /tmp/my first directory